luau-lang/site/_pages/library.md

 Offset should be an integer number and the value starts at 0.

-If 'count' is 'nil' or is omitted, all bytes after the specified offset are set.
+If 'count' is 'nil' or is omitted, all bytes from the specified offset until the end of the buffer are set.